 Building on our market leadership in energy recovery technology for the water desalination industry, we continue to employ the same innovative approach in other markets where pressurized fluid flows are present such as oil and gas.
 In multiple segments of the oil and gas industry, pressure is both a necessity and liability.
-Pressurized fluid flow is required to extract oil or gas, but at the same time this same pressure becomes a waste product at different stages of processing.
+Pressurized fluid flow is required to extract oil or gas, but at the same time this pressure becomes a waste product at different stages of processing.
 It is at these stages that our technology enables the recovery of pressure energy in the fluid flow either through the exchange of pressure within the application or by converting it to electricity.
 We enable gas processing plant owners to achieve savings with little or no operational disruption.
+Our VorTeqTM hydraulic pumping solution leverages our pressure exchange technology enabling frac site operators to realize immediate and long-term operating savings.

-In addition, our high-efficiency energy recovery systems enable operators to increase profitability in an era of high environmental compliance and efforts to reduce carbon footprints.
-For the years ended December 31, 2013, 2012, and 2011, we did not recognize any revenue from shipments of our oil and gas products; however, we anticipate revenue from oil and gas products in 2014 based on existing and prospective contracts.
+For the year ended December 31, 2014, we recognized oil and gas revenue from the operating lease and lease buy-out of an IsoGenTM system to a customer in Saudi Arabia.
+For the years ended December 31, 2013 and 2012, we did not recognize any revenue from shipments of our oil and gas products.